sparkle-project/sparkle-project.github.io/documentation/delta-updates/index.md

 Note we don't recommend creating delta patches from an application that uses Sparkle 1.10, due to a potential crash in the updater for applying the updates.

-Presently, you'll have to build Sparkle from source to get the `BinaryDelta` tool.
-You don't need to distribute the tool with your app.

 Then you sign each `.delta` and add an entry to your appcast's `<item>` for each `.delta` you have created:

     <item>